celery/celery/docs/configuration.rst

 CELERYD_CONCURRENCY
 ~~~~~~~~~~~~~~~~~~~

-The number of concurrent worker processes, executing tasks simultaneously.
+The number of concurrent worker processes/threads/green threads, executing
+tasks.

-Defaults to the number of CPUs/cores available.
+Defaults to the number of available CPUs.

 .. setting:: CELERYD_PREFETCH_MULTIPLIER